 Eric Clapton established himself as a legendary guitarist over the first few years of his career.
 The Bluesbreakers, The Yardbirds, Cream, and Derek and the Dominoes all recorded great material, featuring Clapton’s searing blues guitar.
 In 1971 Clapton recorded a searing rocker, ‘Layla’, about his infatuation for George Harrison’s wife Patti Boyd.
 By 1977, Boyd was Clapton’s partner, and all he could muster was an insipid song about watching her dress.

 ‘Escape’ is the second song about cocktails on this list, and the final US number one single of the 1970s.
 It feels horribly dated – like the song equivalent of fondue sets and key parties.
-The problem with story songs, with a big twist, is that they’re not surprising after the first time you hear them.
+Story songs with a twist lose their impact after their first play.
 It could have been even worse – Holmes’ original lyric was “If you like Humphrey Bogart”.
 Holmes later told Songfacts: “I have a feeling that if I saved an entire orphanage from a fire and carried the last child out on my shoulders, as I stood there charred and smoking, they’d say, “Aren’t you the guy who wrote ‘The Piña Colada Song?'”

 #7 Eagle Rock by Daddy Cool

 This Australian hit mixes good-timey 1950s rock ‘n’ roll with a bluesy riff, and it’s too joyful to make for convincing blues rock.
-It has always driven me crazy because it constantly talks about doing the ‘Eagle Rock’, but never explains what the ‘Eagle Rock’ actually is.
+It constantly refers to doing the ‘Eagle Rock’, but never explains what the ‘Eagle Rock’ actually is.
 A little research reveals that the 1913 song ‘Ballin’ the Jack’ succeeded in explaining the ‘Eagle Rock’ – “Stretch your lovin’ arms straight out in space/Then you do the Eagle.
 Walk-a with-a style and grace.”